 The concept of trading currencies in pairs sets the currency market in a class of its own.
 Trading currencies are therefore quite different from trading any other asset class.

 When you trade currencies, you are exposed to not one currency, but a pair of currencies.
 While this presents a number of lucrative opportunities, it also requires the development of special skills on the part of the trader.
-One of these skills is the ability to measure the strength or weakness of various currencies.
+One of these skills is the ability to measure the strength or weaknesses of various currencies.

 Since currencies are traded in pairs, it becomes very difficult for the trader, especially the beginner, to gauge the performance of just one of those currencies.
-For example, if you learn that USD/JPY is gaining fast, you may find it difficult to determine whether the pair is gaining because of the strength of the USD or the weakness of JPY.
+For example, if you learn that USD/JPY is gaining fast, you may find it difficult to determine whether the pair is gaining because of the strength of the USD or the weakness of the JPY.

 But there is guidance to this difficult problem of measuring currency strength and weakness, and this guidance comes in the form of a technical indicator that goes under the name of currency strength meter or currency strength indicator.

-What is Currency Strength
+What is Currency Strength Meter

 The currency strength meter is a graphical representation of the strength or weakness of currencies in the Forex market.
 Traders can use currency strength to predict currency movements when making forex trading decisions.